deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 ImageRecordReader imageRecordReader = new ImageRecordReader(imageHW, imageHW, imageChannels, labelGenerator);
 ```

-Note that PathLabelGenerator returns a Writable object, so for tasks like image segmentation, you can return an INDArray using the NDArrayWritable class.
+Note that PathLabelGenerator returns a Writable object, so for tasks like image segmentation, you can return an INDArray using the NDArrayWritable class in a custom PathLabelGenerator.

 ## <a name="customformat">How to load prepared minibatches in custom format</a>